Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

+The conclusion of the previous lemma will be important for many of the following results.
+Let us therefore give a name to its set of assumptions. \begin{definition} We say that a probability measure $\mu$ on $G$ is \emph{$\Gamma$-adapted} if $\mu$ is adapted and $\calS \Gamma_g=G$ for all $g\in G$, where $\Gamma_g=g\Gamma g^{-1}$. \end{definition}

+For spread out random walks on finite volume spaces, the second requirement in the above definition is redundant. \begin{proposition} Let $\mu$ be spread out and adapted and suppose that $X$ has finite volume.
+Then $\mu$ is $\Gamma$-adapted. \end{proposition} \begin{proof} We claim that for every $x\in X$, the orbit $A=\calS x$ equals $X$.
+This will imply that for every $g,g'\in G$ there exists $s\in\calS$ with $sg\Gamma=g'g\Gamma$, which is the desired conclusion.

-Let us now show transitivity of $S$ in both cases of the proposition.
-Suppose first that $X$ is of finite volume and let $x\in X$.
-We need to show that $A\coloneqq Sx$ is all of $X$.
-Observe that this set $A$ satisfies $sA\subset A\subset s^{-1}A$ for every $s\in S$.
-By invariance of $m_X$ we also know that the $m_X$-measures of these three sets coincide, so it follows that the characteristic function $\mathds{1}_A$ is $m_X$-a.s.\ invariant under each element of $S\cup S^{-1}$ (individually).
+To prove the claim, observe that $A$ satisfies $sA\subset A\subset s^{-1}A$ for every $s\in \calS$.
+By invariance of $m_X$ we also know that the $m_X$-measures of these three sets coincide, so it follows that the characteristic function $\mathds{1}_A$ is $m_X$-a.s.\ invariant under each element of $\calS\cup \calS^{-1}$ (individually).
 We conclude that $\mathds{1}_A$ is $m_X$-a.s.\ invariant under each element of a dense subset of $G$, hence under all of $G$ by continuity of the regular representation on $L^1(X)$.
-But as $S$ has non-empty interior (by the same argument as in the proof of Lemma \ref{lem:adapted}), we know that $A$ has positive measure, so that $G$-invariance forces $m_X(A)=1$.
-But then, if there was some $y\in X\setminus A$, we would have a set $S^{-1}y$ disjoint from $A$ which also has positive measure (since also $S^{-1}$ has non-empty interior), which is a contradiction.
+But as $\calS$ has non-empty interior, we know that $A$ has positive measure, so that $G$-invariance forces $m_X(A)=1$.
+But then, if there was some $y\in X\setminus A$, we would have a set $\calS^{-1}y$ disjoint from $A$ which also has positive measure (since also $\calS^{-1}$ has non-empty interior), which is a contradiction. \end{proof}

-In the second case we are given that $\S=G$.
-As shown above, $S$ is then a dense subsemigroup of $G$ with non-empty interior.
-But this already forces $S=G$, giving transitivity. \end{proof}

-The conclusion of the previous proposition will be important for many of the following results.
-Let us therefore give a name to its set of assumptions. \begin{definition} We say that a probability measure $\mu$ on $G$ is \emph{$(G,\Gamma)$-adapted} if \begin{itemize} \item $X=G/\Gamma$ has finite volume and $\mu$ is adapted, or if \item $\mu$ is strongly adapted. \end{itemize} \end{definition}
+We can now relate the property of a probability measure being spread out to $\psi$-irreducibility of the induced random walk.
+Recall the convention that when speaking about $\psi$-irreducibility, $\psi$ always denotes a maximal irreducibility measure. \begin{proposition} Let $\mu$ be a probability measure on $G$.
+If the random walk on $X$ given by $\mu$ is $\psi$-irreducible, then $\mu$ is spread out and $\psi\ll [m_X]$.
+Conversely, if $\mu$ is spread out and $\Gamma$-adapted, then the random walk on $X$ is $\psi$-irreducible with $[m_X]\sim\psi$. \end{proposition} \begin{proof} Suppose first that the random walk on $X$ given by $\mu$ is $\psi$-irreducible and let $m_{X,\chi}$ be a quasi-invariant measure on $X$ for some character $\chi$ of $G$.
+Then for every measurable subset $A\subset X$ we find, using Fubini's theorem,